gollum/gollum/CONTRIBUTING.md

 git push ../lotr.git/ master
 ```

+## Assets

+Gollum uses `yarn` and `sprockets` to manage assets.
+By default, Gollum uses the precompiled static assets that are packaged with the gem (under `lib/gollum/public/assets`).
+If you're making changes to Gollum's JavaScript or (S)CSS assets, you might want to develop by calling `gollum` with the `--development-assets` flag.
+This will cause the application to use the unpackaged assets that you are editing (under `lib/gollum/public/gollum/` and in your local `node_modules` directory), so you can test and tweak.
+Once you are satisfied with your changes, it's time to [update the static assets](#updating-static-assets)!

 ## Updating static assets

 This is necessary whenever changes have been made to the assets in